 At one point, a boy tossed a green Starburst candy from the second floor balcony into the middle of the work, where it landed on a contrasting color (a different artist might have interpreted this act as an assault on personal identity, disempowered to the point that even a teenager feels at liberty to denigrate its quiet public expression).
 But Hur says, “I think he was just curious.”
 She remained undaunted, and the work seems to have aroused a parallel curiosity in her about various ways the public might interact with a work.
 Walking into the piece to pick up the candy would have destroyed the delicate pattern, so communal problem-solving came into play: the group brainstormed with onlookers and eventually used a long stick to reach in and retrieve the candy.

 The Flux Projects commissions were designed to bring about a change in the public’s relationship to art, but what’s interesting is that Spring Hiatus seems to have accelerated an interest on Hur’s part in exploring her relationship to the public.
 The artist also points to dance performances she has seen as developing that interest, as well, particularly a 2009 performance by the Trisha Brown Dance Company that she attended at the Brooklyn Academy of Music.
-Hur says that a quote she came across in the article “A Collection in Flux” by Jeannie Rosenfeld (Art in America, November 2011) helped her better understand where she could go with her interest in space, time, movement, and collaboration: “His [John Cage, fostered his collaborators’ own artistic envelopment while advancing his notion of dance as ‘an art in space and time.’ … A veritable ‘movement movement’ is afoot, with choreographers appearing more consistently at fine art venues, and artists increasingly using dance as medium or subject.”
+Hur says that a quote she came across in the article “A Collection in Flux” by Jeannie Rosenfeld (Art in America, November 2011) helped her better understand where she could go with her interest in space, time, movement, and collaboration: “His [Merce Cunningham’s] improvisational approach, embracing the element of chance put forth by his musical director and life partner John Cage, fostered his collaborators’ own artistic envelopment while advancing his notion of dance as ‘an art in space and time.’ … A veritable ‘movement movement’ is afoot, with choreographers appearing more consistently at fine art venues, and artists increasingly using dance as medium or subject.”
 Hur invited two dancers from Atlanta company gloATL to perform around the Wesleyan installation on the afternoon of the second day of her residency.